WebizenAI/sensedocs/FunctionalDesigns/SpatioTemporal.md

 This example is not considered to be either fit for purpose, nor decentralised.
 However it does provide a great deal of insights about the GIS related functionality that is desirably supported.

-The [[TheTimelinesProject]] provides some basic information about an existing method that can be used more broadly, however the purpose of the [[DIDSSICOVIDSONGLINES]] is to significantly advance the capabilities via this complex example; that is in-turn a radical simplification of what is otherwise more broadly required for the sense-project more broadly.
+The [[TheTimelinesProject]] provides some basic information about an existing method that can be used more broadly, however the purpose of the [[DIDSSICovidSonglines]] is to significantly advance the capabilities via this complex example; that is in-turn a radical simplification of what is otherwise more broadly required for the sense-project more broadly.